Your ultimate 5-day guide for an epic road trip from Hobart

 Fortescue Bay at Tasman National Park

-The beauty and accessibility of Fortescue Bay Campground makes it a popular choice for Tasmania itineraries year-round.
+The beauty and accessibility of this campground make it a popular choice for Tasmania itineraries year-round.
 Bookings are recommended from November through April but are not required in the off-season.
-This is a pocket of paradise with spectacular scenery, white sandy beaches, exotic wildlife, sparkling clear water, and so much more.
+This is a pocket of paradise with spectacular scenery, white sandy beaches, exotic wildlife, sparkling clear water, and much more.

 Big4 Launceston

 Conveniently located in the heart of Launceston, this is a comfortable base for the activities and attractions in the area.
-From here, you are within walking distance of Cataract Gorge, as well as markets, museums, wilderness walks, winery tours, and outdoor adventures.
+From here, you are within walking distance of Cataract Gorge, markets, museums, wilderness walks, winery day tours and outdoor adventures.

-• There are several powered sites to choose from, and the grounds offer wireless internet, a brand new amenities block, a children's playground including a giant jumping pillow, barbecues and a camp kitchen.
+• You have several powered sites to choose from, and the grounds offer wireless internet, a brand new amenities block, a children's playground including a giant jumping pillow, barbecues and a camp kitchen.

 Discovery Parks – Cradle Mountain National Park

-Immersed in the Tasmanian wilderness, this campground is the perfect base to explore the area.
-Enjoy guided and non-guided walks for all fitness levels, canoe tours, horseback trail rides and helicopter flights.
-Learn about local wildlife, walk in the Dove Lake Circuit, and meet resident Tasmanian Devils.
+This campground is the perfect base to explore this stunning area, immersed in the Tasmanian wilderness.
+You could easily spend half a day discovering enchanting waterfalls, flourishing rainforests and serene glacial lakes.
+Enjoy a guided or non-guided tour for all fitness levels, canoe tours, horseback trail rides and helicopter flights.
+Learn about local wildlife, walk the Dove Lake Circuit, and meet resident Tasmanian Devils.

-• Powered sites for motorhomes and campgrounds sit amongst beautiful tall trees and lush vegetation with proximity to laundry facilities, WiFI, BBQ, a camp kitchen and kiosk/store.
-Do note that the park is currently undergoing facility upgrades.
+• Powered sites for motorhomes and campgrounds sit amongst beautiful tall trees and lush vegetation near laundry facilities, WiFI, BBQ, a camp kitchen and a kiosk/store.
+Note that the park is currently undergoing facility upgrades.

 Ready to book?